The-Misfits-ExperimentK9/Experiment_K9/README.md

 <li>Picking up items should more reliably pickup the item you are looking at</li>
 <li>Gravity Wall is now functional</li>
 <li>Conveyer Wall is now functional</li>
+<li>Fixed player picking up items through walls</li>
+<li>Fixed player jumping to incorrect wall when in contact with the ground in some scenarios</li>

 </ul>